zcrayman/tut-data/2/README.md

 }
 ```

-This will require querying deep inside the document structure to correctly identify the matching documents.
+To search based on ingredients will require querying deep inside the document structure to correctly identify the matching documents.

-A test.
+First thing to do?
+Write a test!

 `src/test/java/com/yummynoodlebar/persistence/integration/MenuItemRepositoryFindByIngredientsIntegrationTests.java`
 ```java